-On January 26, 1907, “The Playboy of the Western World” opened at the Abbey Theater and caused such a fuss that projectiles were flung at the stage
+On January 26, 1907, “The Playboy of the Western World” opened at the Abbey Theater in Dublin and caused such a fuss that projectiles were flung at the stage.

-Today, on January 26 in 1907, the playwright John Millington Synge’s “The Playboy of the Western World” had its opening performance at the Abbey Theater in Dublin.
+On January 26 in 1907, playwright John Millington Synge’s “The Playboy of the Western World” had its opening performance at the Abbey Theater in Dublin.
 The performance of the much-loved play prompted projectiles being flung at the stage and what is now known as “The Playboy Riots.”

 The play tells the story of Christy Mahon, a young man running away from his farm, claiming he killed his father.
 Patricide was a shocking enough topic but the play also mentioned ladies undergarments.
 The riots were stirred up by the Irish nationalists who viewed the content of the performance to be an offense to public morals and an insult against Ireland.